ibarrond/Pyfhel/INSTALL.md

 ## EASY INSTALL -> an untested shortcut
 This method is not entirely supported, but it is the fastest, since it is an automatized version.
 Not recommended unless your OS is Ubuntu (Untested otherwise).

-PULLING HELIB AS SUBMODULE Check the src/HElib folder, and if you don't see any files inside, it means you didn't clone/pull Pyfhel using --recursive.
-To fix it, run anywhere inside Pyfhel:

-> git submodule update --init --recursive

 Then, run inside the src/ folder:

        > ./configure
        > sudo make all

+You will have to accept installation of several packages during the process.

-It should take a long time (15-20 min), but if there is no error, everything should be installed.
+It should take some time (15-20 min), but if there is no error, everything should be installed.
 The easy install is equivalent to all the steps bellow (but it doesn't perform cleaning).
 If you get any errors, it is better to walk the long way and follow the full installation guide.

 ---------------------------------------